Whistling warbler: Taxonomy

 The whistling warbler was originally given the genus, Leucopeza bishopi, but it was later changed to Catharopeza bishopi because of its stoutness in many areas of its body.

 There are competing beliefs on who the closest relative to the whistling warbler (Catharopeza) is between Phaeothlypis and Dendroica.
-A 1976 study argued that Phaeothlypis was Catharopeza’s closest relative.
-Catharopeza’s foraging, morphology, and song are more similar to Phaeothlypis than Dendroica.
-Other studies have shown Dendroica to be Catharopeza’s closest relative.
+A 1976 study argued that Phaeothlypis was Catharopeza's closest relative.
+Catharopeza's foraging, morphology, and song are more similar to Phaeothlypis than Dendroica.
+Other studies have shown Dendroica to be Catharopeza's closest relative.
 The closeness in relationship between Dendroica and Catharopeza has been widely recognized.
 When sorted taxonomically, they are often adjacent due to their similarities in morphology and song.
-A phylogenetic study of Dendroica and Catharopeza found that Catharopeza’s closest relative in the Dendroica genus was the Dendroica plumbea species.
+A phylogenetic study of Dendroica and Catharopeza found that Catharopeza's closest relative in the Dendroica genus was the Dendroica plumbea species.

 Description

 The whistling warbler is often compared to a wren in appearance.
 It has a dusty-black plumage, with a dark head and bill.
 Some interpretations of the whistling warbler have stated that they have a medium-brown plumage.
 A bright white ring surrounds the eye, with a hazel iris.
 There is also an off-white color on a minor portion of the chin and on the ends of feathers on the upper throat.
-The breast has a black and white stripped-like pattern, with the black between two white bands.
+The breast has a black and white striped-like pattern, with the black between two white bands.
 The underside of the tail goes from a blackish ash gray to an off-white.
 The tail's two distal feathers have a white triangle at the end of them.
 The tarsus and toes are a light orange color, and they also have a small manubrium-sternum bridge.
 Females have the same plumage.

 The whistling warbler's length ranges from 5 ½ inches to 5 ¾ inches.
 Their wings are around 2 ¾" long, the tail is about 2 ½ in", the tarsus is ~7/8 inches, and their wingspan is approximately 8 ½ inches in length.

 The immature whistling warbler has black feathers emerging on the crown and has the same appearance of the tail's feather tips as the adult, with the overall tail feather color being black.
 There is a dark greenish brown color on the top, and lighter color on the bottom.
 In place of the white marks in an adult, a light reddish-brown is present.
 The quills are brown.

 The whistling warbler's song has a rapid rhythm, with an increasing intensity that is comparable to the Troglodytes rufescen, with less variation.
 The call is compared to a weaker olive-backed thrush song.
 In Andrle and Andrle's study in 1986, they found that the average of the most common songs were about 4 to 6 second.
 They also found that the Whistling Warbler's songs could be heard from morning to late afternoon, unless it was heavily raining.